heroku/force.rb/README.md

 Or install it yourself as:

-    $ gem install restforce
+    $ gem install force

 ## Usage

-Restforce is designed with flexibility and ease of use in mind.
+Force is designed with flexibility and ease of use in mind.
 By default, all api calls will return [Hashie::Mash](https://github.com/intridea/hashie/tree/v1.2.0) objects, so you can do things like `client.query('select Id, (select Name from Children__r) from Account').Children__r.first.Name`.